Vascular Plants of the Gila Wilderness

 Oenothera fendleri Gray

-Oenothera hartwegii subsp. fendleri is a perennial herb with alternate leaves and gaudy yellow flowers that turn orange toward the end of the day.
+Oenothera hartwegii var. fendleri is a perennial herb with alternate leaves and gaudy yellow flowers that turn orange toward the end of the day.
 It has linear to slightly oblong but not filiform glabrous leaves.
 The capsule is nearly glabrous.
 The stems are spreading.
 The free tips of the calyx are less than 3mm long.
 The stigmas are entire rather than four lobed.
-Oenothera hartwegii subsp. fendleri is found in middle elevations on the roadside.
+Oenothera hartwegii var. fendleri is found in middle elevations on the roadside.

 Please click on an image for a larger file.